The best sales to shop this weekend: Airpods, Shark, Xbox and more | CNN Underscored

 $189 $160 at Walmart

-We think the AirPods 3 are a great wireless headphones choice for those who want a selection of premium features for a lower cost than a pair of AirPods Pro.
-Boasting robust sound, a long-lasting battery life of over six hours and water- and sweat- resistance, the AirPods 3 are a seamless addition to your Apple ecosystem.
+We think the third-gen AirPods are a great wireless headphones choice for those who want a selection of premium features for a lower cost than a pair of AirPods Pro.
+Boasting robust sound, a long-lasting battery life of over six hours and water and sweat resistance, the AirPods 3 are a seamless addition to your Apple ecosystem.
 Though we’ve seen lower prices around sales holidays, it’s a good time to snag a pair if you’re looking for an immediate solution.

 $55 $30 at Amazon